apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <p>Specifies the name of the template.
-Each instance of the template derives its name from the RSM&rsquo;s Name, the template&rsquo;s Name and the instance&rsquo;s ordinal.
+Each instance of the template derives its name from the InstanceSet Name, the template&rsquo;s Name and the instance&rsquo;s ordinal.
-The constructed instance name follows the pattern $(rsm.name)-$(template.name)-$(ordinal).
+The constructed instance name follows the pattern $(instance_set.name)-$(template.name)-$(ordinal).
 The ordinal starts from 0 by default.</p>
 </td>
 </tr>